 South Pole is taking environmental responsibility for its operations through its Sustainability Policy and Action Plan.
-It continuously measures its climate impact and encourages the development and diffusion of environmentally-friendly technologies.
-In January 2018 greenhouse gas emissions in Australia were to each of set for the year 2025.
+It continuously measures its climate impact and encourages the development and diffusion of environmentallyfriendly technologies.
+In January 2020, a number of sustainability targets and goals that have an impact on South Pole's greenhouse gas emissions in Au to each of stralia were set for the year 2025.
 While these targets are for South Pole's global operations, South Pole Australia is responsible for contributing these targets.